Not only are jack-o’-lanterns perfect for practicing emotions, they are also great for introducing young learners to parts of the face.

-Print out copies of worksheet number 3-3 from Super Simple Songs – Halloween CD.
+Print out copies of this worksheet.
 Have each student color their pumpkin.
 Next, cut out the eyes, nose and mouth.
 Make a jack-o’-lantern by arranging them in different ways.
 What happens when the mouth is turned upside down?
 How about adding eyebrows?
 This is a great time to practice emotions again.
-Make additional eyes, noses and mouths in different shapes from black paper.
+Make additional eyes, noses, and mouths in different shapes from black paper.

 After playing with the various faces for a while, glue them on and hang your jack-o’-lanterns on the wall to help create a Halloween atmosphere.

 You can also use paper plates, construction paper, orange balloons or draw the pumpkins yourself on copy paper.

 How about a felt pumpkin with removable eyes, nose, and mouth so that you can practice making different faces over and over?
 Students love being able to change the pieces around.

 Here’s a kid friendly way to carve a jack-o’-lantern, no sharp knife needed!